hjkim63/Interactive-Lab-Hub/Lab 4/README.md

 ### Considerations & concerns of paper display prototype
  - users might be confused on how many emotions can be made into a "combination mood"
  - Users would need clear direction on what the ultimate output mood is
- - USers would need clear guidance on __how__ to input their moods (petting? pushing? how many?
+ - Users would need clear guidance on __how__ to input their moods (petting? pushing? how many?
  - Users might be curious how to undo a mood (when they are choosing a mood, they touch the color or texture button, but how would they cancel it?)
  - Users might be curious of the actual song that is playing (name, artist, how long or how many minutes are left, how loud it is and how loud it can get, etc.) rather than the text-description of their mood.